ProjectOrangeBox/restful_tinybind/readme.md

 `get(data,gettable)` return the current application data on default settable values or provided array of properties

-`loadModel(modelEndPoint, then)` load a model from the server or load a template then a model from the server
+`load.model(modelEndPoint, then)` load a model from the server or load a template then a model from the server

-`loadTemplate(templateEndPoint, then)` load a model from the server (or locally from the browser if cached) then call something else
+`load.template(templateEndPoint, then)` load a model from the server (or locally from the browser if cached) then call something else

-`loadBlock(modelEndPoint, templateEndPoint, then)` load a model from the server or load a template then a model from the server
+`load.block(modelEndPoint, templateEndPoint, then)` load a model from the server or load a template then a model from the server

 `rebind(data, then)` unbind the model from the DOM set the new data then rebind the "new" model back on the DOM then call something else

 `replace(html)` replace the DOM element id

 `element()` get the DOM element for the provided id

 ## superStorage.js